 Anthony Bourdain visited Naples just once during his television career, in season 7 of his show No Reservations.
 It was his only visit to the region in any of his shows, and afforded him the chance to meet with local chefs in the region at that time (Spring 2011).
 I too have visited Naples just once – not too long after Tony; I was there in December 2012.
 Like Bourdain, I found something special in the energy and chaos of Naples, the largest city near the place my Italian ancestors came from.

 If you’re curious about visiting and want to follow in the footsteps of Anthony Bourdain in Naples and along the Almafi Coast, you’ve come to the right place.
 This is the complete – albeit short – list of places Anthony Bourdain visited in Naples and the Campania region.
 I’ve also included all of the dishes he tried, so that for places that are no longer open, you can seek out those traditional and creative Italian dishes elsewhere.
-Ready to sink your teeth into Southern Italy?
+Ready to sink your teeth into this part of Italy?

 Pizzeria Pellone (Naples)